 The MOONS cryostat is very large by astronomical standards.
 It is being manufactured for us by A S Scientific Products, who are also preparing the raw optical bench onto which the MOONS optics will be mounted.

-MOONS will contain over 20 kms of optical fibres.
-This is being manufactured for the porject by SEDI-ATI.
+MOONS will contain over 20 kilometres of optical fibres.
+This is being manufactured project by SEDI-ATI.